petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/using-adaptive-media/managing-image-resolutions.md

 ## Deleting Image Resolutions

-If you must delete an Image Resolution, you must first disable it.
+If you must delete an image resolution, you must first disable it.
 You cannot delete enabled resolutions.
 This prevents the accidental deletion of image resolutions.

 !!! warning
     Be careful when deleting image resolutions.
 Once deleted, the resolution's adapted images are irretrievably lost and are not replaced automatically by new image resolutions you create.